milanbukovics/milanbukovics.github.io/essays/idealQuestions.md

 There are multiple reason this question is a "Stupid question", as [Raymond](http://www.catb.org/esr/faqs/smart-questions.html) would say: It can be seen here that the research wasn't deep enough to solve this question.
 The archives of the forum or mailing list the person posted clearly wasn't read, nor researched, the experimentation of getting to the solution is not sufficient.
 Furthermore, there is a whole manual dedicated to use the command line, bash.
 It includes the basic text editors, such as *VIM* or *NANO*.

 Surprisingly, the answer turned out to be surprisingly informative, even though "stupid questions" tend to be disregarded or answered in a really short sentence.
+The answer wasn't as long as it was at the previous question, as expected, but it is still informative.

+## Conclusion

+As an electrical engineer, where coding is also really important, I learned a lot as I was reading Raymond's artcile and browsing through Stackoverflow.
+A clearly stated question, that shows that the person is invested into the problem, shows undestanding of the problem and dedication to solve it, should give you an answer in the end.
+From the answer, you will realize what did you not check out, or clears up some confusion.
+At the end of the day though, you gained knowledge, even if the response is in a rude manner.